loan me a minute, let me borrow your ear

 where he lived for a while in the northern town

-till they came up and got him and the brought him back down
+till they came up and got him and they brought him back down

 the judge and the jury, they both agreed